-The FSU Art History faculty and graduate students invite students currently working toward an MA or a PhD to submit abstracts of papers for presentation at our 37th Annual Art History Graduate Student Symposium, which will be held on Friday afternoon, March 27, and Saturday, March 28, 2020.
-The keynote speaker this year is Charlene Villaseñor Black, Professor in the Department of Art History and the César E. Chávez Department of Chicana/o Studies, University of California, Los Angeles.
+The FSU Art History faculty and graduate students will host the 37th Annual Art History Graduate Student Symposium on Friday afternoon, March 27, and Saturday, March 28, 2020, in room 2004 WJB The keynote speaker this year is Charlene Villaseñor Black, Professor in the Department of Art History and the César E. Chávez Department of Chicana/o Studies, University of California, Los Angeles.
+Dr. Villaseñor Black’s research focuses on the art of the Ibero-American world.
+She is the author of the prize-winning 2006 book, Creating the Cult of St. Joseph: Art and Gender in the Spanish Empire, and is currently finishing Transforming Saints: Women, Art, and Conversion in Mexico and Spain, 1521-1800.

 Inaugurated in 1981, the FSU Art History Graduate Symposium participates in a long tradition of student conferences in our discipline.
 This open forum brings together students, professors, and members of the community to share ideas and expertise.
 We call it a symposium, with all the classical associations of that word, to suggest that it is not just a series of lectures, but a conversation.